Project Grant: Fall 2017 Application Instructions

 Institution Paid: The Institution Paid will administer the funds for your project.
 Consult the Institutional Eligibility Requirements on the CIHR website for more information.

-Please note that prior to submitting your completed application, the Institution Paid will have access to view a limited number of application fields while your application is in progress.
+Please note that the Institution Paid will have access to view a limited number of application fields while your application is in progress.

 - A partner only; or